 The study of the politics of identity is a cross-cutting research area that draws faculty from all areas of the discipline.
 Faculty and students interested in identity examine it as both cause and effect, studying the ways in which race, ethnicity, class, gender, sexual orientation, religion, and other politically relevant factors shape political behavior and attitudes.
 We also explore the ways in which identities are constituted, and what this means for politics.

 All students wishing to complete the identity sub-field are required to take 2 courses from the 3 core courses offered on a rotating basis within the department.
-At least one of the 3 courses will be offered each academic year.
-These include 2 established courses (PS281 Kaplan and PS 263 Lien) and 1 new course (PS594 Migration Bruhn).
-The following faculty from within the identity group - Kaplan, Ahuja, Bruhn and Lien- will be responsible for the core courses.
+At least one of the 3 courses are offered each academic year.
+These include PS281 Kaplan, PS 263 Lien, and PS594 Migration Bruhn.
+The following faculty from within the identity group - Kaplan, Ahuja, Bruhn and Lien- are responsible for the core courses.

 Three courses from which two courses must be taken: